All Episodes

 It's fun to read the left-wing sites because they're all just in a panic.

-Oh my gosh, what are we gonna do about Trump?
+Oh, my gosh, what are we going to do about Trump?

 Trump finally clarified his immigration stance and it's vile.

-And I'm sure there'll be a piece on Vox soon about, you know, ways to wait ways to prepare your your inner emotional self for the next scary Trump speech.
+I'm sure there'll be a piece on Vox soon about ways to prepare your inner emotional self for the next scary Trump speech.

-This is uh going to destroy the economy, lead to trade wars.
+This is going to destroy the economy, lead to trade wars.

 She says, do everything possible.